Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 use Unity Transforms.
 You will need to add LATIOS_TRANSFORMS_UNITY scripting define to your project if you use one of these bootstraps.

+**Warning:** If you have the Unity Physics, Character Controller, or Vehicles package installed, those packages are only compatible with Unity Transforms mode of the framework, and you must use a Unity Transforms bootstrap.
+QVVS alternatives for some of these packages may be found in the Latios Framework Add-Ons package at various stages of development.

 For NetCode Projects, the Latios Framework will detect the NetCode package and enable additional C\# files for compilation.
 One of these provides a dedicated NetCode bootstrap type called `LatiosClientServerBootstrap`, which offers Latios